Knight Rider (1982 TV series): Plot

 Self-made billionaire Wilton Knight rescues police Detective Lieutenant Michael Arthur Long after a near-fatal gunshot to the face, giving him a new face through plastic surgery and a new identity and name: Michael Knight.
-Wilton selects Michael to be the primary field agent in the pilot program of his public justice organization, the Foundation for Law and Government (FLAG).
-The other half of this pilot program is the Knight Industries Two Thousand (KITT), a heavily modified, technologically advanced Pontiac Firebird Trans Am with numerous features, including a highly durable shell and frame, controlled by a computer with artificial intelligence.
+Wilton selects Michael as the primary field agent in the pilot program of his public justice organization, the Foundation for Law and Government (FLAG).
+The other half of this program is the Knight Industries Two Thousand (KITT), a heavily modified, technologically advanced Pontiac Firebird Trans Am with numerous features, including a highly durable shell and frame, controlled by a computer with artificial intelligence.
 Michael and KITT are brought in during situations where "direct action might provide the only feasible solution".

 Heading FLAG is Devon Miles, who takes over after Wilton's death and provides Michael with directives and guidance.
 Dr. Bonnie Barstow (season 1, 3 and 4) and April Curtis (season 2) are the chief engineers in charge of KITT's care and act as a technical assistant to Devon.